Half-dozen candidates on the ballot for special election

-Early voting begins Sept.
-14 for one of the area’s most unusual and highly competitive races.
+Early voting is underway for one of the area’s most unusual and highly competitive races.

 Six candidates are looking to replace District 30 State Sen. Pat Fallon, who will likely succeed Rep. John Ratcliffe in the U.S. House of Representatives.